Confiscation of Armenian properties in Turkey: Current developments

 Numerous cemeteries served the Armenian community during the Ottoman Empire.
 With most confiscated, three remain functioning today.
 One such example is the Sabancı Merkez Mosque in Adana, which was built on the lands of a confiscated Armenian cemetery.

-Terminology of former legislation and civil codes have not significantly changed since the 1960s and 70s, ultimately subjugating the assets and properties of the Armenian community to further confiscations.
+Terminology of former legislation and civil codes has not significantly changed since the 1960s and 70s, ultimately subjugating the assets and properties of the Armenian community to further confiscations.
 Though terminology has slightly changed, the current civil codes still have enough executive powers to confiscate property under the basis of protecting the "national unity" of the Republic of Turkey.